faqit/k8s-vless/README.md

 ## USAGE
 To correct run you need at least 2 nodes - master and worker.
 You can change that by configuring dep-xray.yml and deleting "affinity" part.

+To find site you want to hide for use this command
+curl -I --tlsv1.3 --http2 https://example.com